matheusmogi/genius-ai/README.md

 5. Start Chatting In The Main Panel; Use “Clean History” To Reset Memory.
 6. Authentication: On First Load, A Login Form Is Shown; Use The Sidebar Logout Button To End The Session.

+RAG: Enable The “Use Retrieval‑Augmented Generation” Toggle In The Sidebar Before Clicking “Load Model”.

 ---

 ## Environment Variables (Details)